mpiorowski/mpiorowski/README.md

 I am also the creator / CEO of the [UpSend](https://www.upsend.app), the easiest way to kick off your next project with files, images and emails.
 Feel free to try it out, as it's free!

-Trying my strengths in the Twitter/Articles world, with the idea of spreading the love for lesser-known technologies.
+Trying to spread the love for lesser-known technologies via Articles and Twitter.
 You can help out by following me :)

 [Twitter]: https://img.shields.io/badge/Twitter-37a779?style=for-the-badge
 [Dev]: https://img.shields.io/badge/dev-37a779?style=for-the-badge